xwp/wp-customize-rest-resources/readme.txt

 * Fields that have `raw` and `rendered` properties will be exposed as a single input tied to the `raw` property.
 Modifying the `raw` will supply the `raw` value to the `rendered` property.
 In the future, there should be an Ajax request which applies the rendering logic to the `raw` value so that it can be previewed properly.
 * Only existing REST resources can be customized.
 It is not yet possible to create new resources in the Customizer.

+== Screenshots ==

+1. REST resources used in preview are added as controls in the REST Resources panel.
+2. Fields in the REST resource control are created from the schema.
+3. New REST resources fetched via Ajax are automatically added to the REST Resources panel.
+4. JS apps using the WP API Backbone client get live preview `postMessage` updates.